Sydney-Informatics-Hub/geodata-harvester/README.md

 ## Installation

 Geodata-Harvester can be run on cloud-servers (e.g., in JupyterHub environment) or on your local machine.
 Example notebooks for importing and using the package can be found in the folder [notebooks](https://github.com/Sydney-Informatics-Hub/geodata-harvester/tree/main/notebooks).
-To install the package run one of the following
+The package can be installed via PyPI or Conda:

-### Conda or Mamba install
+### Conda/Mamba

 The package geodata-harvester is available via the conda-forge channel: